 S.E.
 King is a writer & director deeply dedicated to spotlighting underrepresented voices since before it was “brand friendly.” ; )

-More recently, King's original dramedy scripts about complex (but not annoyingly self-obsessed) lesbians (who don’t resort to cheating all the time because we don’t need more melodrama or slow-burn period pieces) with integrity, and badass broads in their 70s & 80s the world abandoned have placed as a Top 8 Semi-Finalist at the Nantucket Film Festival's Tony Cox Screenplay Competition, a Second Rounder multiple times at the Austin Film Festival, and as a Semi-Finalist at HollyShorts & Cinequest amongst many others.
+More recently, King's original dramedy scripts about complex women with integrity, and badass broads in their 70s or 80s the world abandoned, have placed as a Top 8 Semi-Finalist at the Nantucket Film Festival's Tony Cox Screenplay Competition, a Second Rounder multiple times at the Austin Film Festival, and as a Semi-Finalist at HollyShorts & Cinequest amongst many others.

 S.E.’s storytelling philosophy: comedic empathy for the underdogs, brutal satirical honesty for those in power.